-With good care, sound genes, a bit of luck, and depending on size, the average dog lives from 12-15 years.
+With proper care, sound genes, a bit of luck, and depending on size, the average dog lives from 12-15 years.
 Use the four chapters of your dog’s life to help understand his life cycle.

-Smaller and toy breeds, such as Chihuahua, Poodles, and Yorkshire Terrier can live 16-20 years.
+Smaller and toy breeds, such as Chihuahua, Poodles, and Yorkshire Terriers can live 16-20 years.

 Mid-size dogs fall in the middle.

 Learn the four chapters of your dog’s life.

 1. Chapter One: Puppy – Up to 1 year

 2. Chapter Two: Young Adult – Depending on the breed 2-4 years old

 3. Chapter Three: Adult – Most commonly 3-9 years old

 4. Chapter Four: Senior – Most commonly nine years and older

 Seeing the world through your puppy’s eyes is like seeing the world for the first time again.
 Everything is new and exciting.
 A well-adjusted puppy wants and needs to explore, learn, and challenge him or herself.